 Discover how to apply as an individual, what kind of funding is available, what the screening process is like and more.

 There is a competitive application process to access funding through the NIB Trust Fund.
 Funding is available to groups and individuals.
 There is a separate application process for each.
 The individual application is available online in April of each year, and the organization application is available online in November of each year.
+All applications must be typed.
+Handwritten applications will not be accepted.

 Payments from the NIB Trust Fund for education programs for individuals include, but are not limited to: